Madison's Exact Sciences to invest $350 million in city campus additions, 1,300 jobs

 The additions will allow Exact to hire more scientists, engineers, software development staff, clinical laboratory workers, business analysts and customer support employees, Conroy said, adding the company is “bursting at the seams.”

-The company currently has over 6,500 employees.
-About 3,500 of those employees are based in the Dane County area, Larrivee said.
+The company currently has more than 6,500 employees.
+About 3,500 of those staff members are based in the Dane County area, Larrivee said.

-The exteriors of the new and expanded buildings depict aesthetic elements similar to existing Exact structures, design renderings indicate.
-Each are slated to have some semblance of a gray color scheme, as well as large windows and glass facades.
+The exteriors of the new and expanded buildings include aesthetic elements similar to existing Exact structures, according to design renderings that show a gray color scheme, large windows and glass facades.

 Enterprise zone tax credits are incentives for businesses to expand, rehabilitate or improve buildings within designated areas.

-“Exact Sciences is an example of a company with deep Wisconsin roots that, with this investment, is committing to its future in our state,” said Missy Hughes, secretary and CEO of the Wisconsin Economic Development Corporation (WEDC) in a statement Thursday.
+“Exact Sciences is an example of a company with deep Wisconsin roots that, with this investment, is committing to its future in our state,” WEDC Secretary Missy Hughes said in a statement Thursday.
 “As the company has grown to add operations around the world, Exact Sciences could have chosen to expand in other states but chose Wisconsin because of our outstanding, well-educated workers, excellent community infrastructure and support for its research and health care missions.”

 Earlier this week, Exact Sciences also announced its acquisition of Marshfield-based genetics lab PreventionGenetics for $190 million.
 The move represented Exact’s entry into the hereditary cancer research market.